 - Boil the potatoes in well-salted water.
-Anytime a recipe calls for boiling veggies, potatoes or pasta, in salted water, the water should have enough salt in it so that it tastes like the ocean.
+Anytime a recipe calls for boiling veggies, potatoes, or pasta, in salted water, it should taste like the ocean.
 Not enough salt and you’ll have a bland result in the end.

 - Don’t over boil.
 You just want them to cook to the point that the tip of a knife will pierce the potato with little resistance.
 Over-boiling will cause the potatoes to fall apart in the water.

-- Drain the potatoes and return them to the hot pot uncovered, let steam for a minute or two to dry out and rid the pot of excess moisture.
+- Drain the potatoes and return them to the hot pot uncovered.
+Let them steam for a minute or two to dry out and rid the pot of excess moisture.

-- Combine the butter, dairy, and other ingredients in another pot, and bring to a simmer before adding them to the hot potatoes.
+- Combine the butter, dairy, and other ingredients in another pot.
+Bring to a simmer before adding them to the hot potatoes.
 Never add cold ingredients to your hot potatoes.

 Here is my recipe for Wasabi Mashed Potatoes